nteract/scrapbook/README.md

 ### highlight

-Display an object with the reference `name` in a retrievable manner.
-Unlike `glue` this is intended to generate a visible display output for notebook interfaces to render.
+Display a highlight (an object with the reference `name` in a retrievable manner).
+Unlike `glue` this is intended to generate a highlight (visible display output) for notebook interfaces to render.

 ```python
 sb.highlight("hello", "Hello World")